cdnbye/android-p2p-engine/README.md

 ## Usage
 - Clone the project
 - Install dependencies by gradle
-- Download the latest version [SDK](https://github.com/cdnbye/android-p2p-engine/releases)，then copy it to app/libs
+Download the latest version SDK [swarmcloud.jar and datachannel.aar](https://github.com/cdnbye/android-p2p-engine/releases)，then copy it to app/libs
-- Download the P2P library [datachannel.aar](https://github.com/swarm-cloud/datachannel-native/releases)，then copy it to app/libs
 - Run on real device

 ## Issue & Feature Request